haidanghere/BUS-629-Corporate-Finance/README.md

 #### 🚀 Goals
 - **Short-term —** advance how people experience drives business performance at SKF
-- **Long-term —** consult, contribute, and add value to any organization that treats its people as its most important asset
+- **Long-term —** grow into an inspiring HR leader in a regional role — shaping cultures, developing leaders, and creating real, lasting impact for the organizations and people I serve.

 ---